mcanavar97/mcanavar97/README.md

 ## Hi there 👋

-👋 Hello, I'm Muhammet Canavar.
-I have been actively working as a professional for some time, driven by my passion for programming even before formal education.
+👋 Hello, I have been actively working as a professional for some time, driven by my passion for programming even before formal education.

 👀 I always aim for the most functional, applicable, and readable code.